AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 - `-s`: Show system files, introduced in MOS 3.0
 - `-v`: Hide volume information, introduced in MOS 3.0

+When running MOS 3.0 with VDP 2.14.0 or later, the output of the `Cat` command and its various aliases can be [automatically paged](./System-Variables.md#autopaged).
+When auto-paging is enabled and the output is longer than the screen output will pause at the end of a page, and you will need to press the "shift" key to continue.

 ## `CD`

 Syntax: `*CD <path>`